Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy, 1 ally
 Cost: 10 MP
 Damage: x2 (Light)
 Effect: If this Ability hits your target, choose one ally.
-That ally heals 1d10 HP.
+That ally heals HP equal to a dice roll.
 If this Ability misses no healing occurs.
 Description: Channeling Light energy to simultaneously harm an enemy and heal an ally.
 This can be a light incantation, channeling holy power, activating a device that siphons away enemy vitality, a zealous shout that intimidates foes and emboldens an ally, or other such effects.

 #### Rally